oscarlally/MRI_Dashboard_Queries/README.md

 git clone https://github.com/oscarlally/MRI_Dashboard_Queries
 ```

 If you want to do this via a virtual environment (RECOMMENDED), navigate to the project directory and run the below commands.
-However, you may need to do some rejigging of the paths as (FSL in particular) does not interact very well with a python virtual environment:

 ```python
 python3 -m venv venv